jeremysylee/NexDoor/README.md

 2. Redis

 ### Setup & Installation

 1. Fork repository and clone to machine
-2. From your root directory, run `npm install` to install dependencies
+2. From the api directory, run `npm install` to install dependencies for the api
-3. Rename `.env example` file to `.env`
+3. From the root directory, run `npm install` to install dependencies
-4. Populate `.env` with corresponding credentials
+4. Rename `.env example` file to `.env`
-5. Boot Redis database
+5. Populate `.env` with corresponding credentials
-6. Run script `npm run server`
+6. Boot Redis database
-7. Run script `npm start`
+7. Run script `npm run server` to start the api server
-8. Open your browser to `http://localhost:8080`
+8. Run script `npm start` to build the webpack bundle and serve the client on localhost:8080
-9. Create a new account
+9. Congratulations!
+Your app should be running on localhost:8080!

 # Technologies
 Front End: